 Your credit score is something that is made up of years and years of credit cards, loans, and other payments.
 As such, there really isn’t anything you can do overnight to improve your credit score.
 To make any sizable changes on your credit score, you will likely need 6-12 months before you ever see a really big change in your credit.

-Making your payments consistently over the course of months and years without missing any payments is one of the best ways to improve your credit score.
+Making your payments consistently to your financial institution over the course of months and years without missing any payments is one of the best ways to improve your credit score.
 However, this is not the only one.
-Let’s look at some of the other ways to improve your credit score.
+Let's look at some of the other ways to improve your credit score.

 Anytime you make a payment to your lender or credit card company, it is almost always sent to a credit bureau.
 Similarly, every time you miss a payment by more than 29 days or completely fail to make a payment it is also reported to the bureaus.
 However, one missed payment hurts your score way more than a successful payment helps it.